Gonpachiro-Kun/Web-Development-Course/README.md

 - [Capstone Project 1 - Online Resume](./Capstone_Projects/Project_1/index.html) <br />

-### The codes and files will be updated over time.
+### The codes and files will start being updated from June 2024.